vedantt21/nos3-mantle/docs/wiki/Generating_NOS3_Component.md

     ![nos3-simulator](./_static/adding_nos3_component/nos3_simulator_sample_xml.png)

 7. Next we will add your newly defined component to the TO tables found in **nos3/cfg/tables**.
 In to_config.c, include your new component and add your component to the MID config table with the same syntax pictured below.
-Note, be sure to add the TLM_MIDs in the code blocks defined sequentially for organziation.
+Note, be sure to add the TLM_MIDs in the code blocks defined sequentially for organization.
 You'll notice sample has a Sample_HK_TLM_MID and a Sample_Device_TLM_MID, so copy those lines and add to the end of the table/codeblock and modify the name for your component.

     ![to_config_include_msgids](./_static/adding_nos3_component/to_config_include_msgIds.png)